Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_classes/02_access_specifiers.rst

 Derived classes will be explained in a later chapter.
 Now, we will only focus on public vs private access.

-order of sections
+Order of sections
 #################

 ..
 TODO recommended order of members? public/protected/private?
 This is pretty controversial

 There is no required order of sections within a class.
 You can also repeat access specifier keywords - this is sometimes required if definitions of certain members need at least declarations of other members.

-encapsulation
+..
+TODO some simple example?

+Encapsulation
 #############

 We have modified the class in 2 ways:

 - member variables are now private
 - added a public function to set the values
-- added reasonable default values (simplest form of zero)
+- added reasonable default values (simplest form of a fraction representing 0)

 ..
 TOCOLOR